mutecomm/mute/doc/messages.md

 - MaxDelay: Maximum delay that sender requests from mix (obfuscated by `rand(1,2*MaxDelay)*MaxDelay`.
 Constant per session).
 Can be used in retention calculation.
-- SenderSessionCount: Total number of messages sent in session before this SenderSessionPub was used.
+- SenderSessionCount: Total number of messages sent in sessions before this SenderSessionPub was used.
 - SenderMessageCount: Total number of messages sent with this SenderSessionPub.
   Can be used in retention.